Why Smaller Teams Are More Successful Than Large Corporations

 Comparing Structures: Small Teams vs. Large Corporations

-When you compare a legacy corporation to an agile team, the difference in efficiency is staggering.
+When you compare a legacy corporation to a smaller teams, the difference in efficiency is staggering.
 Corporations are built for stability, which results in a “no” culture where new ideas go to die.
 Conversely, utilize agile team structures for rapid product development, treating every failure as a data point.
 This table breaks down the differences you will encounter when comparing these two organizational models:

 The Psychology of Ownership and Trust

-In a small team, you aren’t just a cog in a machine; you are a vital component of the engine.
+In a smaller teams, you aren’t just a cog in a machine; you are a vital component of the engine.
 This fosters the psychology of ownership in small groups that is found in organizations with thousands of employees.
 When your work is visible to your peers, your motivation shifts from compliance to excellence.

-Trust acts as the grease for the wheels of a small team, allowing for rapid movement.
+Trust acts as the grease for the wheels of a smaller teams, allowing for rapid movement.
 In large firms, trust is replaced by monitoring, which creates a culture of anxiety rather than creativity.
 By building high-trust space in micro-enterprises, you allow your team to take the calculated risks necessary for breakthroughs.

 Fostering a culture of autonomy: